 Stereo Vision IP Core for FPGAs

-The stereo vision core is what drives our SP1 stereo vision sensor.
+The stereo vision IP core for FPGAs is what drives our SceneScan stereo vision sensor.
 If you require stereo vision capabilities for your own FPGA-based products, you can now license our IP core.

-The stereo vision core performs stereo matching on two grayscale input images.
-The images are first rectified to compensate for lens distortions and camera alignment errors.
-Stereo matching is then performed by applying a variation of the Semi Global Matching (SGM) algorithm.
+The stereo vision IP core performs stereo matching on two grayscale input images.
+The images are first rectified inside the FPGA to compensate for lens distortions and camera alignment errors.
+Stereo matching is then performed by applying a variation of the Semi Global Matching (SGM) algorithm, which has been optimezed for FPGA-based processing.
 Various post-processing methods are applied to improve the computed depth data.
 The output of the stereo vision core is a subpixel accurate and dense disparity map (an inverse depth map), which is streamed over an AXI4-Stream interface.

-To simplify use of the stereo vision core on devices with a shared system memory, such as the Xilinx Zynq SoC, an auxiliary core for direct memory access (DMA) is provided.
+To simplify use of the stereo vision core on devices with a shared system memory, such as the Xilinx Zynq and Zynq UltraScal+ SoCs, an auxiliary core for direct memory access (DMA) is provided.
 This DMA core reads input data from memory through AXI3, and converts it into a data stream that is suitable for the stereo vision core.
 Likewise, the DMA core collects the processing results from the stereo vision core and writes them back to memory.

-If you are interested in licensing our IP cores then please contact us.
+If you are interested in licensing our FPGA IP cores then please contact us.

 - General processing architecture